AGCCS/AGCCS-CTRL22/circuit/README.md

 When we started AGCCS, we thought of modding SmartEVSE units to our specific needs.
 However, it soon became clear that this is not vialable, so we decided to design our own board.

 The original adaption to address our requirements was developed in course of the BA thesis *Entwicklung, Aufbau und Test einer Ladeeinrichtung für Elektrofahrzeuge nach IEC62169* by Pascal Thurnherr at FAU/Erlangen and has been published in [this project](https://github.com/dreadnomad/FGCCS-Ctrl22).
-The present repository is a strip down to the essentials.
+This folder of the present repository is a strip down to the essentials.
 You may want to inspect the original sources; in particular the [BA thesis](../doc/Bachelorarbeit_Pascal_Thurnherr.pdf) includes a convenient summary of the electrical specifications from the CCS standard IEC-62196, as far as relevant for the project at hand.

 # Theory of Operation in a Nutshell